bigfix/developer.bigfix.com/site/reference/types/access-control-list.md

 # effective synchronize permission for &lt;string&gt; of &lt;access control list&gt; : boolean

-Returns `True` if the trustee specified by &lt;string&lt; has synchronization permissions on the given access control list.Example: effective synchronize permission for "Administrators" of dacls of security descriptors of system folder - Returns `True` if the Administrator has permission to syncrhonize with the system folder.
+Returns `True` if the trustee specified by &lt;string&gt; has synchronization permissions on the given access control list.Example: effective synchronize permission for "Administrators" of dacls of security descriptors of system folder - Returns `True` if the Administrator has permission to syncrhonize with the system folder.

 # effective traverse permission for &lt;security account&gt; of &lt;access control list&gt; : boolean